 Double Bass Master Class with Catalin Rotaru

-Catalin Rotaru Master Class is free and open to the public Friday, September 13, from 3:00 to 5:00 pm in the UM School of Music Recital Hall.
+Catalin Rotaru Master Class was Friday, September 13, in the UM School of Music Recital Hall.

 Before her turn leading Missoula’s String Orchestra of the Rockies on Sunday through its final concert of the season, violinist Jorja Fleezanis took some time to teach.